ARFO-2a

 ARFO-2A Shutter

-Despite its limitations, this shutter design was fairly typical for cameras of its time and was sufficient for the slower, methodical photography processes common during the 1930s.
+Despite these limitations, this shutter design was fairly typical for cameras of its time and was adequate for the slower, methodical photographic processes common in the 1930s.

 ARFO-2A Body